fangohr/introduction-to-python-for-computational-science-and-engineering/Readme.md

-If you are using the book (be it as a teacher in your lecture course, as a student to support your learning, or in any other role), please send a short message to hans.fangohr@soton.ac.uk .
+If you are using the book (be it as a teacher in your lecture course, as a student to support your learning, or in any other role), please send a short message to Hans (mailto:fangohr@soton.ac.uk) .
 Ideally, this would contain at which university/institution/company you are and how you use the book (in one sentence).
 This kind of data is useful to support further maintenance and extensions of the materials.